RightsandWrongsgit/ARMTEC/codeexamples/html.md

 <br>

 ### List Group
-Sometimes you need to create a list of stuff like countries, but want to group them, say by continent...
+Sometimes you need to create a list of stuff like countries, but want to group them, say by continent...<br>

 <select name="country" id="countries">
   <optgroup label="North America">
     <option value="us">United States</option>